nfriedly/node-unblocker/readme.md

 Additionally, websockets are not currently supported.
 However, some websocket libraries, such as socket.io and engine.io will start with or fall back to long-poling automatically, which _is_ supported.

-More advanced websites, such as Roblox, Discord, Youtube, Instagram, etc. do not currently work.
+More advanced websites, such as Roblox, Discord, YouTube*, Instagram, etc. do not currently work.
 At the moment, there is no timeframe for when these might be supported.

+* There is an example that detects YouTube video pages and [replaces them with a custom page that just streams the video](examples/youtube/).

 Patches are welcome, including both general-purpose improvements to go into the main library, and site-specific fixes to go in the examples folder.